vocdoni/docs/docs/architecture/components/process.md

 struct Process {
-    address entityAddress;             // The Ethereum address of the Entity string metadataContentUri;         // Content URI to fetch the JSON metadata from string metadataHash;               // SHA3-256 hash of the metadata content string voteEncryptionPrivateKey;   // Key published after the vote ends so that scrutiny can start bool canceled;                     // Can be used by organization to cancel the project string resultsContentUri;          // Content URI to fetch the results once they are computed string resultsHash;                // SHA3-256 hash of the resultsContentUri contents }
+    address entityAddress;             // The Ethereum address of the Entity string metadataContentHashedUri;   // Content Hashed URI of the JSON metadata (See Data Origins) string voteEncryptionPrivateKey;   // Key published after the vote ends so that scrutiny can start bool canceled;                     // Can be used by organization to cancel the project string resultsContentHashedUri;    // Content Hashed URI of the results (See Data Origins) }

 // GLOBAL DATA